Hugos68/hugokorte/src/articles/vite-plugin-pagefind.md

 ---
-title: Using Pagefind with Vite
+title: Pagefind with Vite
 description: An article about setting up Pagefind with Vite.
 date: 2024-2-5
 published: true
 ---

-In this article I will talk about my experience with integrationg Pagefind into a Vite based project, I will talk about why I wanted Pagefind, what the problem was and how I ended up solving it.
+In this article I will talk about my experience with integrating [Pagefind](https://pagefind.app/) into a Vite based project.
+I will talk about why I needed Pagefind, why it was difficult to implement with Vite and how I ended up solving it.
+(Spoiler alert: I built a plugin)

 ## What is pagefind?